- About Us

 Dr. Fernandez graduated from the University of Maryland with a Bachelor, Masters and Ph.D. and finished with her NCI postdoctoral fellowship in Cancer Prevention and Control from the UT School of Public Health.

-Dr. Omofoye has been instrumental in reaching diverse communities in the Houston area with institutional prevention messaging.
-Dr. Omofoye is directing the development of a clinical shadowing program for Texas Southern University undergraduate students, to provide students at historically Black colleges and universities with opportunities to shadow and receive mentorship from expert MD Anderson faculty.
+Dr. Omofoye has also made valuable contributions as an educator and mentor, such as her leadership role in directing the development of a clinical shadowing program for Texas Southern University undergraduate students.
+This program will help to address educational inequality by providing students at Historically Black Colleges and Universities with opportunities to shadow and receive mentorship from expert MD Anderson faculty.
+In doing so, it will also improve cancer outcomes and reduce health inequality in underserved communities.

-Dr. Vallejo has been instrumental in leading the School of Medicine Admissions Committee in a holistic admissions process that has led to them having the most diverse class in history last year with one-third of the class coming from groups underrepresented in medicine.
-He has also been key in developing relationships with programs to encourage more underrepresented students to pursue careers in medicine.
+Under his leadership, Baylor College of Medicine has adopted a holistic admissions process that resulted in the most diverse entering class in history last year, with one-third of the class made up of groups that are traditionally underrepresented in medicine.
+Dr. Vallejo chairs Baylor’s Race in Medicine Task Force and focuses on developing the College’s relationships with pipeline programs to encourage more underrepresented students to pursue careers in medicine.

 Sign up to learn about upcoming events, programs, and exhibitions at The Health Museum.